 To discuss these techniques, let’s use the following hypothetical job posting:

 Customer Service Representative wanted for a large e-commerce company serving North America and parts of Europe.
 Requires work in a 24/7 call center in 6 to 8-hour long shifts.
 Base salary plus commission for successful sales over the telephone.
-Requires working evening, weekend and overnight shifts as per schedule.
+Requires working evening, weekend, and overnight shifts as per schedule.
 Previous customer service experience desirable but not required.
 Should be fluent in English.
-Please send cover letter and resume to [email protected]
+Please send a cover letter and resume to firstname.lastname@example.org.

 My first challenge, as I mentioned, was how to format the letter.
 A simple rule of formatting, which I follow, is to keep my address on the top left and the hiring manager’s address below that but aligned left.

 My second challenge was how to organize the letter into paragraphs.

 I will discuss the three main paragraphs of the letter and then give you some tips about how to format the letter.

 The first paragraph must contain three elements: a clear mention of the position that you are applying for, an outline of skills that are relevant to this position, and a strong statement that you are well suited to this position.

 The second paragraph should add more details about these skills.
 You can follow one of two strategies to add these details.